31 High-Demand Jobs in 2020 for Almost Every Type of Person

 Hospitality Jobs That Are in Demand

 If you want to help people enjoy their free time, you may find a ton of opportunities.
-In fact, in a recent survey, the leisure and hospitality sector was first among 13 national industry sectors in terms of job opportunities, with 35 percent of companies in that area planning to hire new workers during the second quarter of 2019.1 Some of the careers that are in demand in the hospitality field include:
+In fact, in the ManpowerGroup survey, the leisure and hospitality sector was first among 13 national industry sectors in terms of job opportunities, with 33 percent of companies in that area planning to hire new workers during the first quarter of 2020.
+In addition to restaurant cook, some of the careers that are in demand in the hospitality field include:

 Typical tasks for food preparation workers include peeling vegetables, slicing protein selections, and mixing salad ingredients.
 These workers take directions from cooks and chefs and make sure all the components of a meal are ready when they're needed.
 As consumers increasingly demand more labor-intensive meals made from scratch, more food prep workers will be needed to help out in the kitchen.

 Restaurants, cafeterias, and banquet halls often have new positions open up for people who have experience overseeing food prep and service.